Knowing More About Costa Rica

 45 minutes from San Jose to Tamarindo.

 With a total of 5,921 sq. miles and more than 400 miles of coastline, the Guanacaste tourism area comprises the Pacific Coast area from the border of Nicaragua to the Bongo River estuary in the Nicoya Peninsula.
-This is the only part of the country that offers all-inclusive resorts.
+This part of the country offers all-inclusive resorts.

-Tamarindo, one of the main spots in the province of Guanacaste, is a beautiful beach lined with lush vegetation like, savannah oak, tamarind trees, and coconut trees.
-As one of the most accessible tourist towns in Costa Rica, Tamarindo offers a wide range of activities like surfing, sports fishing, snorkeling, golf, zip line, rafting and national parks.
+Tamarindo, one of the main spots in the province of Guanacaste, is the most accessible tourist towns in Costa Rica, Tamarindo offers a wide range of activities like surfing, sports fishing, snorkeling, golf, zip line, rafting and national parks.

-Boutique to luxury hotel as well as beach houses and villas line the sunny sands of Tamarindo.
+Boutique to luxury hotels as well as villas are located in the sunny sands of Tamarindo.
 Shopping and dining options are plenty in this area.
 Despite the town’s recent and ongoing development, it retains the laidback vibe that is so characteristic of the region.

 40 minutes from Liberia (LIR) airport.